listerr/ixpm-connections-json/README.md

 ## TODO

  * Select where value is not null
+ * Wrapper for error return msg to json (correct return codes) and for "an error occurred" "field not found" or "query ran okay but no results found."
  * Optional structures for use with automation (flat output can only go so far...)
  * Authentication
  * Move database functions to module + config file